28th August, 2024

 When should you use collective control measures?
 Well, as much as possible.
 Collective protective measures benefits are that they:

-So collective controls should be prefered over personal controls.
 If you can use a collective control measure, to protect everyone, then it makes sense to do that.
 It will help ensure that you have reduced risk as low as possible, and protected as many people as you can.

-What are personal protective measures and when should you use them?
+What are personal protective measures?

-Personal protective measures or personal controls are, well, personal.
-Often referred to as PPE (personal protective equipment).
-Instead of protecting a collective or group of people, they protect an individual.
+Instead of protecting a collective or group of people, personal protective measures protect an individual.
 For example, ear defenders only give the person wearing them hearing protection.

 Just because personal protective measures only protect the user, doesn't mean they shouldn't be used, or that you should only use collective measures.
-Sometimes, only personal protective measures may be practical.
-Or some risk may remain after using a collective measure.

 For example, if you have people working overhead, you may have scaffold up with netting.
 This may give some protection to the people working below from falling objects.
 But it doesn't completely eliminate the risk.
 Hard hats can be worn to give extra protection, and a rule enforced that they must be worn by everyone on site.